Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

 \subsection{Minimal Average Revisit Time Problem}

-MART determines the location of $N$ satellites to minimize the \textit{ART}.
-The ART metric is paramount in satellite constellation missions where its success and performance depend on the average length of the coverage gaps.
-The ART is different from MCLP and MMRT in the sense that it solely focuses on the ART and not on the total coverage or the maximum length of a coverage gap.
-Table~\ref{table:parameters_art} lists the decision variables specific to ART.
+MART determines the location of $N$ satellites within a set $\mathcal{J}$ to minimize the ART.
+The value of MART lies in its ability to tackle the ART, a paramount metric in satellite constellation missions, where its success and performance depend on the average duration of the coverage gaps.
+The ART differs from MCLP and MMRT in that it focuses solely on the ART, rather than the collected observation rewards or the maximum duration of a coverage gap.
+Table~\ref{table:parameters_art} lists the decision variables specific to MART.